troytolhurst/web_server_databases/02_containers/04_removing_secrets.md

 }
 ```

-Then, before re-deploying this, we will tell Exoframe to set the secret:
+Then, before re-deploying this, we will tell Exoframe to store the secret in its
+secrets database and then use it when it sees that placeholder.

 ```shell
 ; exoframe secret set YOURNAME-postgres-password 47378f40d8ff4bffdfc5b883ee4e250c0eeb26bb